Velocidex/velociraptor-docs/content/docs/vql/_index.md

 {{% notice warning "Selecting columns with GROUP BY" %}}

-As the above diagram illustrates, it only makes sense in general to select the same column as is being groupped.
+As the above diagram illustrates, it only makes sense in general to select the same column as is being grouped.
 This is because other columns may contain any number of values, but only a single one of these values will be returned.